ietf-wg-cellar/matroska-specification/codec_specs.md

 Description: Based on [MPEG/VOB PCI packets](http://dvd.sourceforge.net/dvdinfo/pci_pkt.html).
 The file contains a header consisting of the string "butonDVD" followed by the width and height in pixels (16 bits integer each) and 4 reserved bytes.
 The rest is full [PCI packets](http://dvd.sourceforge.net/dvdinfo/pci_pkt.html).

+## Block Addition Mappings

+Registered `BlockAddIDType` are:

+### Use BlockAddIDValue

+Block type identifier: 0

+Block type name: Use BlockAddIDValue

+Description: This value indicates that the actual type is stored in `BlockAddIDValue` instead.
+This value is expected to be used when it is important to have a strong compatibility with players or derived formats not supporting `BlockAdditionMapping` but using `BlockAdditions` with an unknown `BlockAddIDValue`, and SHOULD NOT be used if it is possible to use another value.

+### Opaque data

+Block type identifier: 1

+Block type name: Opaque data

+Description: the `BlockAdditional` data is interpreted as opaque additional data passed to the codec with the Block data. `BlockAddIDValue` MUST be 1.